discordjs/guide/guide/creating-your-bot/command-handling.md

 :::
 ::::

-First, we create a new property called `commands` for our `client` object, and initialize it as an empty `Collection`. (line 7)
+First, you create a new property called `commands` for your `client` object, and initialize it as an empty `Collection`. (line 7)

-Next, just like in our `deploy-commands.js` file, we will also make use of `readdirSync()` to import all of our command files.
-However, this time we will call [`Collection.set()`](https://discord.js.org/#/docs/collection/main/class/Collection?scrollTo=set) to populate the `client.commands`, with the command's name as the key, and the command file itself as the value.
+Next, just like in your `deploy-commands.js` file, you will also make use of `readdirSync()` to import all of your command files.
+However, this time you will call [`Collection.set()`](https://discord.js.org/#/docs/collection/main/class/Collection?scrollTo=set) to populate the `client.commands`, with the command's name as the key, and the command file itself as the value.

-Next, we can go to the callback of the `interactionCreate` event, and call `.get()` on the `client.commands` Collection, to retrieve the corresponding command file by its command name. (line 23)
+Next, you go to the callback of the `interactionCreate` event, and call `.get()` on the `client.commands` Collection, to retrieve the corresponding command file by its command name. (line 23)

-Finally, we call the `.execute()` function of the command file, which will effectively reply to the command.
+Finally, you call the `.execute()` function of the command file, which will effectively reply to the command.

 ::: tip
 The <DocsLink section="collection" path="class/Collection" /> from `discord.js` is a class that extends JavaScript's native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class, and includes more extensive, useful functionality.